usethesource/rascal-website/index.md

 <p class="lead">

-Construct parsers for programming languages by writing declarative, modular grammars.
-Analyze and transform source code using a metaprogramming language with built-in support for traversal, querying, pattern matching and code generation.
-Use Rascal as a language workbench to define DSLs with full IDE support.
+Rascal conveniently integrates all technological aspects for the creation of meta programs.
+Use it for any kind of metaprogramming task: to _construct parsers for programming languages_ by writing declarative, modular grammars, to _analyze and transform source code_ using a metaprogramming language with built-in support for relational modeling, generic traversal, querying, pattern matching and code generation, or ---as a language workbench--- to define DSLs with full IDE support.

+Rascal is a programming language, not a specification language, such that Rascal programs can be created by, understood by and debugged by _programmers_.
 </p>